spotDL/spotify-downloader/README.md

 ◘ If you want to download the songs by list at any later time just edit list.txt by ```sudo nano Spotify-Downloader/Music/list.txt``` (assuming you're in you home directory) and use ```list``` in the script.

 ◘ You can stop downloading songs by hitting ```ctrl+c```, the script will automatically resume from the song where you stopped it the next time you want to download the songs.

+ON WINDOWS - Simply edit C:\Python27\Music\list.txt to add the songs you want and proceed to running the script and type the command ```list``` into the script and voila!

 ## Brief info on Commands:
 ```